lassekongo83/zuki-themes/README.md

 ### Requirements

-- GNOME Shell 3.38 (Older versions can be found under the releases section.)
+- GNOME Shell 40.1+ (Older versions can be found under the releases section.)
-- GTK 3.24.13+
+- GTK 3.24.13+ and/or GTK 4.2+

 <sub>I can't guarantee that the themes will look as intended on older versions.</sub>

 Some of these packages may already be installed by default on some distros.
+(You can skip the gtk2 dependencies if you do not use any gtk2 applications.
+Then all you need to install is `git`, `meson`, `sassc`, and `ninja`)

-* Debian/Ubuntu/Mint - `apt install gtk2-engines-murrine gtk2-engines-pixbuf ninja-build git meson sassc`
+* Debian/Ubuntu/Mint/PopOS - `apt install gtk2-engines-murrine gtk2-engines-pixbuf ninja-build git meson sassc`
 * Arch/Manjaro - `pacman -S gtk-engines gtk-engine-murrine ninja git meson sassc`
 * Opensuse - `zypper in gtk2-engine-murrine gtk2-engines ninja git meson sassc`
 * Fedora - `dnf install gtk-murrine-engine gtk2-engines ninja-build git meson sassc`